zulip/zulip-archive/README.md

 visibility.

-There are also [plans](https://github.com/zulip/zulip/issues/13172) to allow organizations to configure "web public" streams that can be accessed without signing up for a Zulip account.
-We consider that feature to be complementary to this project; that system will support Zulip's full-text search and real-time update, while `zulip-archive` supports creating a permanent archive of a Zulip community that is being shut down.
+There are also [plans](https://github.com/zulip/zulip/issues/13172) to allow organizations to configure "web public" streams that people can access without signing up for a Zulip account, while still using in-app features like full-text search and real-time update.

+Ideally the "web public" feature will be a better solution for the most common use case of this tool.
+But we expect `zulip-archive` to be maintained for the foreseeable future, as it supports a broader set of use cases.

 This project is licensed under the MIT license.